Announcing: Senalumi

 Tech: Quadtree Performance

 Most of the CPU time for this game is spent on (a) updating satellite position and velocity and (b) checking for collisions.
-As I was checking performance of the game, I spent most of my time on (b).
+I spent some time improving performance of the game and most of my time time was spent on (b).

 As I learned with doom collisions, collision detection happens in two phases: broad and narrow.